 The fun continued as family members were found and their names were built with the alphabet tiles.
 We are looking forward to continuing this word building family sensory bin activity as part of our independent learning area.
 We hope you enjoy this hands-on way of learning about families!

-Click the button below to request your free printable family cards.
+Complete the form below to request your free printable family cards.

 If you’d like to get a little more crafty with your family theme, make our cardboard tube family crafts.
 They make for fun pretend play in a block, housekeeping, or dramatic play center.
 They also really encourage kids to engage in imaginative play using family members of their very own!